BabaYara/test-chill/README.md

    Optional arguments:
    - `-v {release | dev}` or `--chill-branch {release | dev}`

-     `release` will build the old release version, and `dev` will build the current development version.
+     `release` will run scripts as the old release version, and `dev` will run them  as the current development version.
      `dev` is used by default.

    - `-u | -c` or `--target-cuda | --target-c`

-     `-c` will build chill, and `-u` will build cuda-chill.
+     `-c` will run chill, and `-u` will run cuda-chill.
      `-c` is used by default.

    - `-i {script | lua | python}` or `--interface-lang {script | lua | python}`

-     Set the interface language chill will be build for.
+     Set the interface language chill will be run with.
-     `script` will build chill with the original chill script language.
+     `script` will run chill with the original chill script language.
-     `lua` will build chill with lua as the interface language.
+     `lua` will run chill with lua as the interface language.
-     `python` will build chill with python as the interface language.
+     `python` will run chill with python as the interface language.
      By default, `script` is used for chill and `lua` is used for cuda-chill.

    - `--compile-src | --no-compile-src`